List of The Walking Dead (TV series) characters: Maggie Greene

-Maggie Greene, portrayed by Lauren Cohan, is Hershel's daughter and Beth's elder half-sister.
+Maggie Greene (later Maggie Rhee), portrayed by Lauren Cohan, is Hershel's daughter and Beth's elder half-sister.
 She scavenges supplies from the local town.
 Soon after she meets Glenn, they form a sexual relationship and soon fall in love.
 Eventually, the two marry while residing at the prison.
 Over the course of time, both go through hard tests which makes Glenn a pillar, a sustenance in the life of Maggie for her moral balance.
 She also forms a strong bond of friendship with Sasha.

 Months after arriving at the Alexandria Safe-Zone, Maggie reveals to Aaron that she is pregnant with Glenn's child.
 After the introduction of Paul Rovio (a.k.a.
 Jesus), Maggie is part of an advance group that visits the Hilltop Colony and attempts to form an alliance with their leader Gregory.
 However, Gregory is arrogant, determined not to relinquish his position of power (or even to admit he can use help), and rebuffs Maggie disrespectfully.

 As the war with Negan and the Saviors intensifies, Gregory sees no choice but to join forces with Negan.
 Maggie by this time has made the Hilltop her home.
 She has become a widow, with Glenn being bludgeoned to death by Negan with his barbed wired baseball bat he calls "Lucille".
 From that point, her dual focus is to safely deliver the baby and to avenge Glenn's death.
 She assumes a leadership role at the Hilltop; Gregory hates her and continually tries to undermine her.

 Rick comes close to killing Negan during the final battle, but chooses to honor Carl's memory by imprisoning Negan for life; Maggie protests this loudly.
 She and Daryl (who also suffered at Negan's hands) agree that Negan should not be allowed to live, but they wait and watch for a good opportunity.
 Meanwhile, Maggie is still attempting to lead the Hilltop as best she can.
 After one final betrayal by Gregory is one too many, Maggie decides to make an example of Gregory (and eliminate his trouble-making once and for all) by hanging him.

 She soon sees repeated attempts by the Saviors to sabotage and undermine Rick's work, so she decides the time has come to execute Negan.
 However, when she visits him at his prison cell at Alexandria, Maggie sees that he is broken and no longer the tyrannical leader who killed Glenn.
 At some point, during the six years after Rick's supposed death at the destruction of the bridge, she left the Hilltop alongside her son Hershel to join Georgie's group.
 In "A Certain Doom" Maggie returns to assist the group in the war against The Whisperers saving Father Gabriel from certain death.